wawrzynek-eq/arch-kata/readme.md

 - Candidate complete Test 1, consisting of multiple-choice and short-answere questions.
 - Responses are stored in a databse as ungraded answere
-- Multiple-choice questions are graded through an autograding system. **No impact on the currect process**
+- Multiple-choice questions are graded through an autograding system. **No impact on the current process**
 - Short-answer responses are passed to an [AI Grading](#grading-component) for evaluation. **Human grading process is replaced by new AI Grading**
 - System compiles all graded responses and stores them in a database
 - Candidates are notified via email.